Our Legacy

 In October of 2008, my husband and I went on a 12 day train trip, starting in Chicago and making a circle through Nebraska, Colorado, California, Oregon, Washington, Montana, Minnesota and ending up back in Chicago.

-We met 8 of his model train club buddies in the lower level of the Chicago depot.
-Some of them had taken a train from Omaha but we had driven to Naperville, IL where our daughter lives and then took the commuter train into the depot.
-Most of us were retired and were looking forward to this trip,
+We met 8 of his model train club buddies in the lower level of the Chicago train depot.
+Some of them had taken a train from Omaha but we had driven to Naperville, IL where our daughter and family live and then took the commuter train into the Chicago depot.
+Most of us were retired and all were looking forward to this trip,

-The escalator kept going and I yelled out "somebody help us"....there were people walking around on the upper level but no one noticed us or made a move to come over to help.
-Then a young man came out of nowhere and I heard "push the red button"....by that time, I was at the
+The escalator kept going and I yelled out "somebody help us"....there were people walking around on the upper level but no one noticed us or had made a move to come over to help.
+Then a young man came out of nowhere and I heard "push the red button"....by that time, I was at the top of the escalator well within reach of it.
+I slapped it, and the escalator stopped.
+When I slapped the button, it was about as big as a silver dollar and bright red.

 We are all so fortunate that none of us were badly hurt....bruised, scraped and scared, but not hurt.
 The gentleman who had fallen was so apologetic and felt so bad about causing the accident.
 All I could think of was that old Lucille Ball TV show where Lucy and Ethel were working at a candy factory and they couldn't package the candies fast enough and the candy on the conveyer belt kept coming and coming and coming.